Updated: 5 days ago

-When it comes to the topic of sleep training there’s usually two sides of the fence.
+The topic of sleep training can be quite sensitive and polarising.
 There are a lot of parents who decide from the get-go that they do not agree with sleep training and that it is a path they will never venture down.
 On the other side, there are parents who feel the need, for whatever reason, to take steps towards changing their little one’s sleep and decide that sleep training may be an option.

-This article is not intended to convince parents who have decided not to sleep train that it is something that they should do.
+I am not here to convince parents who have decided that they don't want to sleep train that it is something that they should consider.
 I respect everyone’s opinion and am not about to tell anyone how to raise their children.

 For the parents who are currently struggling with any aspect of their child’s sleep and want to make a change, hopefully, by reading this, it will help shed some light on what exactly sleep training is, and bring you a little comfort knowing that you don’t need to leave your baby alone to cry themselves to sleep.

 When parents come to me asking for help and advice around their baby’s sleep, the majority of the time they are concerned that the process will involve them needing to use some sort of CIO method.
 In most cases this is not necessary and gentle sleep training methods are very successful.

 So, what is gentle sleep training?

 Sleep training or sleep coaching is the process of teaching your baby how to fall asleep and re-settle between sleep cycles independently by removing sleep associations.
 The word “gentle” is very subjective and will mean different things to different families which is why it is important for sleep consultants to get to know the family when discussing sleep training methods.
 In general, most families consider gentle sleep training techniques as those which involve minimal crying or which allow mum or dad to remain present in the room with their child either the entire time or at intervals.